 - 1. Email Dr MGEC at mgec.questions@gmail.com.
-Your primary contact for all MGEC-related questions. - 2.
+This is your primary contact for all MGEC-related questions. - 2.
 Attend TA office hours.
 Free tutoring time with a second-year MBA student TA.
 Offered several times a week.
 See Canvas for the schedule. - 3.
 Attend weekly TA sessions (aka recitation).
-An MBA student TA will solve problems similar to practice and exam questions at a slower pace and in more detail than during lectures.
-Offered several times a week.
-See Canvas for the schedule
+An MBA student TA will work through problems similar to practice and exam questions at a slower pace and in more detail than during lectures.
+These are offered several times a week.
+See Canvas for the schedule.